B-Interactive/cloudflare-stream-wordpress/README.md

 - **Use Signed URLs** (default: on) — render embeds as signed URLs rather than plain video IDs.
 - **Signed URL Expiration** (default: 60 minutes, range 1–1440) — how long each playback token stays valid, and therefore how long its signed URL works.
 Keep this longer than your longest video.

 Playback tokens are minted locally with OpenSSL when a signing key is configured.
 Without a key, the plugin asks Cloudflare's `/token` endpoint for them instead.
-If a key is configured but local signing fails, the plugin fails closed and no embed is output.
+If a key is configured but local signing fails, the plugin falls back to that same Cloudflare `/token` API so playback stays signed, and surfaces the issue in Settings, an admin notice, Site Health, and an editor-only HTML comment.
+If both local signing and the API fail, embeds are left empty (unsigned playback is never used while Use Signed URLs is on).

 To set up a key, click **Generate signing key** on the plugin settings page (the plugin creates it at Cloudflare for you), copy the two lines it shows into `wp-config.php` above "That's all, stop editing!", then click **I have added this to wp-config.php** so the plugin verifies them and keeps no database copy: